-Enter the world of headless CMSs.
-Rather than going through the explanation of headless CMS and it’s ecosystem (which we did with an opinionated post that got us into trouble, check the link) in this post, I’ll cover Git-based CMSs and API-based CMSs.
+Now, rather than going through the explanation of headless CMS and its ecosystem (which we did with an opinionated post that got us into trouble, click the link) in this post, we’ll cover the two types of headless CMSs, the Git-based CMSs, and API-driven CMSs.
 The differences, the challenges, and the benefits of using them.

-With a Git-based CMS, changes are first pushed to your Git repository which then triggers a new build of your site.
-Without going into details, you are working with files stored in your Git repository.
+With a Git-based CMSs act as a layer on top of Git and are interacting directly with Git repo.
+Basically, you are working with files stored in your Git repository.
 Let’s take a look at the pros and cons of these CMSs.

 - Full version control on all content out of the box.

 - All content is present as flat files so developers can use all the tools they typically use.